-The magnificent Sala Terrana on the left side houses statues of Cerere and Bacchus by Matyas Bernard Braun, paintings by Vaclav Vavrinec Reiner, and stucco by Tommaso Soldati.
+On the left side, The magnificent Sala Terrana houses Cerere and Bacchus statues by Matyas Bernard Braun, paintings by Vaclav Vavrinec Reiner, and stucco by Tommaso Soldati.

 The middle terrace is embellished with vases and statues of various ancient gods, including Jupiter, Mercury, Diana, Vulcan, and Minerva.
 The topmost terrace, which features the most distinctive design, features a pavilion with a stunning view of Prague Castle and its rooftops.